quixio/quix-samples/python/sources/TFL-Camera-Feed/README.md

 # TfL Camera Feed

-Stream TfL's London traffic camera images to Quix
+[This project](https://github.com/quixio/quix-library/tree/main/python/sources/TFL-Camera-Feed){target="_blank"} streams TfL's London traffic camera images to Quix.

-## Requirements/prerequisites (optional)
+## How to run

-You need a [TfL (Transport For London)](https://api-portal.tfl.gov.uk/) account and the API keys to use this service:
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

-- Register for an account.
-- Login and click the "Products" menu item.
-- You should have 1 product to choose from "500 Requests per min."
-- Click "500 Requests per min."
-- Enter a name for your subscription into the box, e.g. QuixFeed, and click "Register."
-- You can now find your API Keys in the profile page.
+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables